Mahindra and Mahindra Analysis

-+Even though the tractor industry had a volatile growth, the PBIT margins of the business were improving and quite stable.
++Even though the tractor industry had explosive growth, the PBIT margins of the business were improving and relatively stable.

 +Total number of tractors sold in FY21 stood at 3,51,431 units, a growth of 18% YoY.

 +Tractor segment is looking set for good growth due to Rural Economy.
-Rural Economy is looking for promising growth with good monsoon and limited Covid impact.
+The rural Economy is looking for promising growth with good monsoon and limited Covid impact.

-+India is the largest manufacturer of farm equipment and is world’s largest tractor industry by volume.
-Tractor industry in India accounts for almost 1/3rd of the global market.
++India is the largest manufacturer of farm equipment and is the world’s largest tractor industry by volume.
+The tractor industry in India accounts for almost 1/3rd of the global market.

-+Customers exchange their tractors in every 4-6 years in mature markets.
++Customers exchange their tractors every 4-6 years in mature markets.